mohsinrazadanish/ProgrammingAssignment2/README.md

 ### Introduction

+The assignment problem prototype was given for a different function i.e. Mean, and the problem was to develop a similar mechanism to cache the inverse of a matrix.
+If the inverse is calculated once, it is cached and the next time, it is returned without the function call to "solve" (the function used to calculate inverse).

+The rest of the readme document is the same as was available in the forked document.

+### Background

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
 For example, taking the mean of a numeric vector is typically a fast